 \subsection{Cancellation Support}

 To support the \emph{synchronous} resumption mode with cancellation, we need to ensure that \texttt{resume(..)} never leaves the value in CQS without making a rendezvous with \texttt{suspend()}.
 In the previous Subsection~\ref{subsec:app:sync:basic}, we figured out how the elimination part, when \texttt{resume(..)} comes to the cell before \texttt{suspend()}, should be modified.
-However, with \emph{smart} cancellation, there is another way to leave the value in CQS {---} when the cell contains a cancelled future, the \texttt{resume(..)} implementation in Listing~\ref{listing:resume_and_cancellation} in Section~\ref{sec:abortability} can delegate its completion by replacing this cancelled future with the resumption value (line~\ref{line:resumeAndCancel:resume:putValue}).
+However, with \emph{smart} cancellation, there is another way to leave the value in CQS {---} when the cell contains an aborted thread, the \texttt{resume(..)} implementation in Listing~\ref{listing:resume_and_cancellation} in Section~\ref{sec:abortability} can delegate its completion by replacing this cancelled thread with the resumption value (lines~\ref{line:resumeAndCancel:resume:putValue0}--\ref{line:resumeAndCancel:resume:putValue1}).
 With the \emph{synchronous} resumption, we forbid this behaviour and wait in a spin-loop until the state changes to either \texttt{CANCELLED} or \texttt{REFUSE}.

 \paragraph{The \texttt{resume(..)} Modification.} The resulting pseudocode of the \texttt{resume(..)} operation is presented in Listing~\ref{listing:resume_and_cancellation_sync}.
 The logic for \texttt{suspend()} stays the same as in Listing~\ref{listing:sqs_highlevel_sync}, while the cancellation handler is identical to the one in Listing~\ref{listing:resume_and_cancellation}.